Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 Google Fonts was used for the following fonts:

-- Roboto is used for headings on the site.
-For all headings I am using the weight of 700.
+- Poppins is used for headings on the site.
+For all headings I am using the weight of 400.
 I"ll be using sans-serif as a fallback text incase of any errors with loading google fonts.
-- Roboto is also used for the body text on the site.
-I"ll be using the weight of 300 for paragraph text and for "why book me" section a weight of 400.
+- Poppins is also used for the body text on the site.
+I"ll be using the weight of 300 for paragraph text and for "book now" section a weight of 400.
 I"ll be using sans-serif as a fallback text incase of any errors with loading google fonts.

 ### Imagery